JT8D-17/XLua-Utils-for-X-Plane/README.md

 #### 4.4.1 Preferences Table Format

 Preferences information for XLua Utils or any of its submodules is stored in specifically structured Lua tables.
-Any submodule wishing to use the preferences system must use a table configured as per the following example:
+Any submodule wishing to use the preferences system must use a table configured as per the following example.
+Note that, as of XLua 1.1 (or higher), a preference table has to be defined as local and are contrained to the XLua Utils submodule in which they are declared.

-	MyConfigTable = {
+	local MyConfigTable = {
 	{"EXAMPLE"}, -- A unique identifier string indicating the owner of values stored in the perferences file.
 	{"MyParameter",12}, -- A subtable with a setting parameter.
 The first value of this table must always be a unique string identifying the parameter.
 	{"MyOtherParameter",50,20,"Yes"}, -- Parameter subtables support numbers and strings, but no further subtables.